ROCm/half/web/Mainpage.md

 assert( half_cast<half,std::round_toward_infinity>( 4097 ) == 4100.0_h );
 ~~~~

-When using round to nearest (either as default or thorugh half_cast()) ties are by default resolved by rounding them away from zero (and thus equal to the behaviour of the round() function).
+When using round to nearest (either as default or through half_cast()) ties are by default resolved by rounding them away from zero (and thus equal to the behaviour of the round() function).
 But by redefining the [HALF_ROUND_TIES_TO_EVEN](\ref HALF_ROUND_TIES_TO_EVEN) preprocessor symbol to `1` (before including half.hpp) this default can be changed to the slightly slower but less biased and more IEEE-conformant behaviour of rounding half-way cases to the nearest even value.

 ~~~~{.cpp}
 #define HALF_ROUND_TIES_TO_EVEN 1